wxjr/Demon-Selfbot/README.md

 # Demon-Selfbot
-A discord selfbot using the new API
+MASS DM TOOL/SELFBOT!

-demon-selfbot-beta
+demon-selfbot
-beta release version for my discord selfbot
+beta release version for my discord selfbot/MASS-DM

 basically has everything you need for a selfbot plus more has a built in antinuke and music player too